What If Nothing Is Missing?

-This question sits quietly at the heart of my work:
+This question sits quietly at the heart of my work, and comes to me from the Aletheia approach to human development, articulated by Steve March.

 It’s not a claim that everything feels good, works smoothly, or is complete.
 It doesn’t deny pain, confusion, longing, or struggle.
-Instead, it invites a different way of relating to our experience.
+Instead, it invites a different way of relating to our human experience—one grounded in innate sufficiency rather than deficiency.
+This is a stance I’ve found to be more true and more supportive in direct experience, both my own and in the lives of people I work with.

-Many of us have learned—explicitly or implicitly—to see being human as a problem to solve.
+Many of us have learned—explicitly or implicitly—to see being human as a problem we need to solve.
 When something feels uncomfortable or unclear, the reflex is often to fix it, override it, or move past it as quickly as possible.
 Growth becomes synonymous with improvement.
-Healing becomes something we pursue by correcting what’s “wrong.”
+Healing becomes something we pursue by correcting what we sense is “wrong.”

-What if restlessness, tension, or uncertainty aren’t signs that something is broken, but signals that something meaningful is asking for attention?
+What if restlessness, tension, or uncertainty aren’t signs that something is broken, but signals that life wants our attention and support?

 From this perspective, growth doesn’t begin with fixing.
 It begins with relationship.

 You can see this clearly in the natural world.
 Bodies don’t heal through effort alone.
 Plants don’t grow by force.
-Development happens through responsiveness to conditions: nourishment, safety, rhythm, and relationship.
+Development and growth happen through responsiveness to conditions: nourishment, safety, rhythm, and relationship.

 Human inner life works much the same way.
-Many contemporary psychological and somatic approaches now begin from this same non-deficit orientation—not because it sounds comforting, but because it aligns with how living systems change.
+Many contemporary psychological and somatic approaches now begin from this same non-deficit orientation—not because it’s comforting, but because it reflects how living systems actually change.

 This doesn’t mean we never take action.
 It means action arises after listening, not before.

-The question “What if nothing is missing?” offers a gentler starting point—one where growth is not about becoming someone else, but about restoring contact with who you already are.
+The question “What if nothing is missing?” offers a gentler starting point—one where growth is not about becoming something we’re not, but about restoring contact with who we already are.

 You don’t need to believe this idea for it to be useful.